Texas Foster Family Association By-laws & Constitution

 SECRETARY: The duties and responsibilities of the Secretary shall include:

-3. To record the minutes of the Full Board Meetings and the annual meeting of the membership.
+C. To record the minutes of the Full Board Meetings and the annual meeting of the membership.
+D. Vacancies: Refer to Article V, Section 5, VACANCIES.

 SECTION 9